-UPDATE: Q2’17: Included JDBC and ODBC drivers, and pending native JSON handling will make the connections faster and more seamless than the approach shown below.
+UPDATE: Q2’17: Included JDBC and ODBC drivers, and pending native JSON handling can make the connections faster and more seamless than the approach shown below.
 You can also use the Hadoop edition of IRI Voracity to mask data in HDFS directly.
 Data exported in the manner below to a flat-file in HDFS can be masked at the field level from the FieldShield module Voracity in the same way shown below via MapReduce2, Spark, Spark Stream, Storm or Tez without additional coding.

-UPDATE: Q2’19: Now in development within IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that will not require export/mask/import steps, and can handle semi- and un-structured collection data.
+UPDATE: Q3’19: Now available in IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that do not require export/mask/import steps, and can handle semi- and un-structured collection data.
 Like FieldShield, DarkShield is also available (included) in subscriptions to the Voracity platform.
 See this how-to-article for finding and masking PII floating in Cassandra databases.
 If you are interested in populating Cassandra with synthetic test data, see this article.

 DataStax / Cassandra cannot mask specific columns to stop unauthorized users from seeing personally identifiable information (PII).
 In this article, we will show how to export data from a Cassandra database to a CSV file, and use the IRI FieldShield product (also available in the IRI Voracity platform) to randomize, mask, and encrypt the data in that CSV file.
 Then we will import that data back into Cassandra, updated and protected.
 Another article is planned upon release of IRI’s more direct connection to the DB.